 For a team-members, progress reports help achieve more by actually doing less.
 Effective weekly planning helps you focus on things that are important, not just urgent.
 By directing your energy around key goals, you are able to get more things done.

 Although progress reporting might not be brain-surgery, there are several prerequisites you should be aware.
-Whether you are a team-member or a team manager, here are 10 most important do's and don'ts you should know.
+You too can avoid major challenges with creating a progress report by following these 10 most important do’s and don’ts.

 10 do’s and don’ts for effective progress report